Forest-Economics-Goettingen/woodValuationDE/README.md

 unit for the revenues.
 <a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides
 the share of skidded volume relative to the volume over bark of the standing trees that are to be harvested.
-This volume share is brought to the forest road and represents the relevant volume unit for remuneration for the harvest, i.e. the harvest costs.
-The salable volume is higher than the skidded volume since it also includes the private fuelwood usage, which is not commercially skidded.
+This volume share is delivered to the forest road and represents the relevant volume unit for remuneration for the harvesting and skidding, i.e. the harvest costs.
+The salable volume is higher than the skidded volume since it also includes the private fuelwood usage, which is not delivered to the forest road.

 Accordingly, <a href="#fct_wood_revenues"><em>wood_revenues()</em></a>
-estimates the revenues per unit volume of salable wood [EUR m<sup>-3</sup>] and
+estimates the revenues per cubic meter of salable wood [EUR m<sup>-3</sup>] and
 <a href="#fct_harvest_costs"><em>harvest_costs()</em></a> the harvest
-costs per unit volume of skidded wood [EUR m<sup>-3</sup>].
-Both models depend on the tree species and mean diameter<sup>[3](#fndq)</sup> of the harvested trees.
+costs per cubic meter of skidded wood [EUR m<sup>-3</sup>].
+Both models depend on the tree species and quadratic mean diameter<sup>[3](#fndq)</sup> of the harvested trees.
 Further function arguments are the stand quality, the type of harvest procedure, and the accessibility of the stand for harvest operations.
 In addition, current